cragr/drupal-lab/README.md

 ## Usage

 For a brief introduction, see [USAGE.txt](/core/USAGE.txt).
-You can also find guides, API references, and more by visiting Drupal's [documentation page][documentation].
+You can also find! guides, API references, and more by visiting Drupal's [documentation page][documentation].